 Please also be aware that this product contains guar gum, which is an additive that some experts claim may be a possible contributor to certain medical conditions in cats.

-Allergen alert: This product contains corn starch, wheat gluten and soybean oil which may be problematic for cats who suffer from corn, wheat gluten or soy food allergies.
+Allergen alert: This product contains fish oil, soy protein isolate and soybean oil which may be problematic for cats who suffer from seafood or soy food allergies.

 All the product information on this page is based on data collected from